Columbine victims | Dead | Cassie Bernall

 17 years old

-Just after shooting and killing Steve Curnow
+Just after killing Steve Curnow

 and injuring Kacey Ruegsegger